chemprop/chemprop/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+**Example(s)**
+Provide some examples of where the current code fails.
+Feel free to share your actual code for additional context, but a minimal and isolated examlpe is preferred.

 **Expected behavior**
 A clear and concise description of what you expected to happen.
+If there is correct, expected output, include that here as well.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Environment**
 - python version
-- package versions
+- package versions: `conda list` or `pip list`
 - OS

 **Checks**